dogradiwakar/docs/docs/Overview.md

 -   Runs on each worker node in the cluster
 -   Communicates with driver program and execute tasks on the worker nodes
+-   They have 2 major responsibilities
+  - Execute Code assigned to it by the driver
+  - Reporting state of computation on that executor back to the driver node .

 ## **Distributed Data and Partitions**

--   Actual Physical data is stored as partitions
+-   Actual Physical data is stored as partitions.
+It is a collection of rows that sit on one physical machine in your cluster.
 -   Spark treats each partition as a dataframe in memory
 -   Spark Executor reads the data from its closest partition
 -   Partitioning allows parallelism as Each core in partition is assigned to its own data partition to work with .
+-   If you have one partition, Spark will have a parallelism of only one, even if you have thousands of executors.
+If you have many partitions but only one executor, Spark will still have a parallelism of only one because there is only one computation resource.

 ![](/docs/Overview/4.png)